 Commit to implement the learned knowledge and skills in practice back home;

-Commit to send a report of the Berlin seminar to your sending organisation;
+Commit to sending a report of the Berlin seminar to your sending organisation;

 Commit to actively participate from the beginning to the end of the training